Saddam Haftar

-Saddam Haftar (صدام حفتر; born 1991) is a Libyan military officer and politician, serving as the Chief of Staff of the ground forces of the Libyan National Army and commander of the Tariq Ben Zeyad Brigade.
+Saddam Haftar (صدام حفتر; born 1991) is a Libyan military officer and politician, serving as the chief of staff of the ground forces of the Libyan National Army and commander and de facto head of the Tariq Ben Zeyad Brigade.
 He is the son of Khalifa Haftar, the commander of the Libyan National Army and de facto leader of eastern Libya since 2017.
 He frequently travels abroad to make diplomatic visits to Arab and foreign countries and has been seen as the likely successor to his father.

 Early life

-Saddam Haftar was born in Benghazi, Libya in 1991, the youngest of seven children of Libyan politician Khalifa Haftar.
-His mother raised Haftar and his brothers in Benghazi while his father lived in exile in the United States during the rule of Muammar Gaddafi.
+The youngest of seven children of Libyan warlord Khalifa Haftar, Saddam Haftar was born in Benghazi, Libya in 1991, a year after his father fled into exile in the US, a year after his father fled into exile in the US during the rule of Muammar Gaddafi, when him and his brothers were raised in Benghazi.
 Not much is known about Haftar's upbringings, and he has no known secondary school qualifications.
 He is named after the former president of Iraq Saddam Hussein.

 Military career

-He has been commander of the Tariq Ben Zeyad Brigade since its emergence in 2016, which has been accused of crushing any opposition to his father's Libyan Arab Armed Forces and of terrorizing people by committing "unlawful killings, torture and other ill-treatment, enforced disappearance, rape and other sexual violence, and forced displacement — with no fear of consequences".
+He has been commander of the Tariq Ben Zeyad Brigade since its emergence in 2016, which has been accused of crushing any opposition to his father's Libyan Arab Armed Forces (LAAF).
 He established the 106th Brigade as a praetorian guard to protect his father and keep tribal militias under LAAF control, and with this he succeeded in recapturing Benghazi in December 2017.
-In December 2016, Haftar appeared at a military ceremony in Jordan during the graduation of the students of the Military College, wearing a military uniform.
-He was granted the ranks of Major and then Lieutenant-Colonel in an exceptional promotion granted to him by the Speaker of the Libyan Parliament, Aguila Saleh.
-Shortly thereafter, Saddam Haftar was promoted to the rank of Colonel, surpassing Gaddafi himself.
+In December 2016, Haftar appeared at a military ceremony in Jordan during the graduation of the students of the military college, wearing a military uniform.
+He was granted the ranks of major and then lieutenant-colonel in an exceptional promotion granted to him by the Speaker of the Libyan Parliament, Aguila Saleh.
+Shortly thereafter, Saddam Haftar was promoted to the rank of colonel, surpassing Gaddafi himself.
+In August 2025, Saddam was appointed Deputy General Commander of the Army.

-In December 2022, Hafter's Tariq Ben Zeyad Brigade was accused by the Amnesty International of "committing war crimes".

-By May 2023 he held the rank of Brigadier-General.

-In 2024, he held the position of Chief of Staff of the Land Forces, and was subsequently promoted to the rank of lieutenant general and appointed Deputy General Commander.

-In August 2025, Khalifa was appointed Deputy Commander-in-Chief of the Army.